tiptronic/hammerlinks/Readme.md

 ## Relative Symlinks
 Although the steps are quite similar as above, we need a tiny change in our terminal command(s):

-First we must navigate to our project folder (using the infamous *cd* (change directory) command in the terminal:
+First we must navigate to our project's target folder - in this example 'js' (using the infamous *cd* (change directory) command in the terminal:

 ```
 $ cd /Users/andy/hammertest/myProject/assets/js